first-brick/broswer-weather/README.md

 Create a react app that displays weather information on the browser.
 Use any open API.

+Create a .env file and add the Api Key for api.openweathermap.org with key as `API_KEY`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts